jbreckmckye/eslint-plugin-type-only-files/README.md

 # eslint-plugin-type-only-files

-An ESLint plugin to support type-only files in TypeScript.
-Files with this rule enabled can only use types and interfaces.
+An ESLint plugin to support **type-only files** in TypeScript.
+Files with a matching pattern can only use types, interfaces and enums.

-### Why would I use this?
+## Use cases

-- You have `.ts` files that are only contain types / interfaces (e.g. `api.types.ts`)
+- Files that should only describe types - e.g. `api.types.ts`
-- You want to exclude these files from things like unit test coverage
+- Safely excluding type-only files from test coverage
-- But you also want ESLint to make sure no non-type code sneaks into these files

-...then this plugin is for you.
+- In a monorepo, safely excluding changes to type-only modules from test / deploy invalidation

 ## Installation